Setting up the model¶

 to the name of the file.

-is one of the Logging
+The LogLevel is one of the Logging levels.
+Default

-is INFO
+is INFO.

-option allows users to print all logging
+The Verbose option allows users to print all logging

 messages to the standard output (default False).
 This can be useful when attempting to